8 cool tips to help you pack light, like a pro

 Prepare accordingly

-When packing for a two-week holiday to Bali the chances are you won’t need much more than a summer dress, bikinis, shorts and tops.
+When packing for a two-week holiday to Bali the chances are you won’t need much more than shorts, a few shirts and swim gear.
 So don’t go overboard and start packing five pairs of jeans and a jumper ‘just in case’.
-In Bali, there’s no ‘just in case’ it’s always hot so curb your weird jeans obsession, do some research on the weather forecast for your destination and be realistic about what you do and do not need to take with you.
+In Bali, there’s no ‘just in case’, it’s always hot so do some research on the weather forecast for your destination and be realistic about what you do and do not need to take with you.

 Relax